OceanK007/angular5cli/README.md

     @import "~bootstrap/dist/css/bootstrap.css"

 #### To start the project #####
-npm install     // To update the packages npm start       // To start project
+npm install             // To update the packages npm start               // To start project ng build                // To build project ng serve                // To start project ng build --prod         // To build project in production mode ng serve --prod         // To start project in production mode

 #### Angular Data Access Modifiers ####
 * public